 Negotiating the Remedy: A Practitioner's Perspective

 Remedies are a key part of the merger control planning process.
-While it is up to the parties to propose and implement remedies, their exact form and scope are generally the subject matter of intense negotiations with competition authorities and sometimes between the parties to the transaction.
+Although it is up to the parties to propose and implement remedies, their exact form and scope are generally the subject matter of intense negotiations with competition authorities and sometimes between the parties to the transaction.
 Using several actual transactions as a reference, this chapter focuses on how best to conduct these negotiations from a practitioner’s perspective.

-We will consider the key aspects of a proper remedy strategy: (1) the remedy planning process; (2) trade-offs in the divestiture process; (3) conducting the sale process; and (4) when and how to approach the authorities.
+We consider the key aspects of a proper remedy strategy: (1) the remedy planning process; (2) trade-offs in the divestiture process; (3) conducting the sale process; and (4) when and how to approach the authorities.
 We then address some special issues that arise in multi-jurisdictional transactions.

 The remedy planning process

-For example, in Abbott Laboratories/St Jude Medical, the European Commission raised concerns about vessel closure devices (VCDs) (devices used to close vessels after minimally invasive cardiovascular surgery) and transseptal sheaths used in electrophysiology procedures, which test the electrical activity of the heart to find the source of arrhythmia (abnormal heartbeat).
+For example, in Abbott Laboratories/St Jude Medical, the European Commission raised concerns about vessel closure devices (VCDs) (which are used to close vessels after minimally invasive cardiovascular surgery) and transseptal sheaths used in electrophysiology procedures, which test the electrical activity of the heart to find the source of arrhythmia (abnormal heartbeat).
 As to the latter, the Commission was concerned that the combined firm would no longer have the incentive to launch Vado, a new transseptal sheath developed by a unit of Abbott to challenge St Jude Medical’s market-leading product.
 To resolve the Commission’s concerns, Abbott committed to divesting not only St Jude Medical’s global VCD business, but also the Abbott unit that developed Vado.
 This structure ensured that the purchaser of the divested business would continue developing Vado and would eventually put it on the market to compete with the merged entity.

 In Dow/DuPont, the Phase II remedies consisted of divesting a significant portion of DuPont’s crop protection business and almost the entirety of DuPont’s research and development organisation to a single buyer to remove both the price effects and the innovation effects identified by the European Commission.
 Similarly, in Bayer/Monsanto, the Commission required that the divested businesses include research and development organisations as well as Bayer’s glufosinate assets, important lines of research for non-selective herbicides, and a commitment to grant a global licence to BASF for current and pipeline products.

 In AbbVie/Allergan, the European Commission again relied on a theory of harm similar to the Dow/Dupont and Bayer/Monsanto cases, based on a potential reduction in innovation for treatments for inflammatory bowel diseases.
 The Commission was concerned that the transaction would lead AbbVie to discontinue the development of Allergan’s promising products.
 The acquisition was ultimately cleared subject to the divestment of Allergan’s pipeline product brazikumab, including all development, manufacturing and marketing rights required worldwide to pursue the drug’s development.
-Likewise, in Elanco Animal Health/Bayer Animal Health Division, the Commission requested that the parties divest current and pipeline products in relation to otitis, anticoccidials and parasiticides for pets in a number of countries in the European Economic Area and the UK, along with the required assets (i.e., licences, contracts, brands and the relevant studies and data).
-This remedy removed the overlaps between Elanco and Bayer’s animal health divisions and aimed to preserve innovation on those markets.
+Likewise, in Elanco Animal Health/Bayer Animal Health Division, the Commission requested that the parties divest current and pipeline products in relation to otitis, anticoccidials and parasiticides for pets in a number of countries in the European Economic Area and the United Kingdom, along with the required assets (i.e., licences, contracts, brands and the relevant studies and data).
+This remedy removed the overlaps between Elanco’s and Bayer’s animal health divisions and aimed to preserve innovation in those markets.

 Although antitrust authorities tend to be very sceptical of behavioural remedies, they do accept them in certain circumstances, particularly in vertical mergers.
-Imposing firewalls is one of the most common behavioural remedies whenever the primary competitive concern is the misuse of competitively sensitive information.
-In ASL/Arianespace, for example, where the concerns related to potential exchanges of sensitive information, the European Commission accepted firewalls and some other measures to restrict the mobility of employees between companies as well as an arbitration mechanism to settle any disputes.
+Imposing firewalls is one of the most common behavioural remedies whenever the primary competition concern is the misuse of competitively sensitive information.
+In ASL/Arianespace, for example, where the concerns were about potential exchanges of sensitive information, the European Commission accepted firewalls and some other measures to restrict the mobility of employees between companies as well as an arbitration mechanism to settle any disputes.
 Practitioners should thus seriously consider whether behavioural remedies would be appropriate in any specific case.
 Non-discrimination provisions are also a typical remedy for concerns about the degradation of interoperability.
 In Qualcomm/NXP Semiconductors, for instance, the Commission accepted Qualcomm’s commitments to provide the same level of interoperability between its own baseband chipset and the products it acquired from NXP with the corresponding products of other companies.
 In that same case, the Commission also remedied certain concerns regarding intellectual property rights by requiring Qualcomm to offer licences to certain technologies on certain terms and, more controversially, to not acquire certain patents in the future.

 The use of arbitration to neutralise potential increases in bargaining leverage has gained some notoriety for its use in two vertical transactions in the US broadcasting industry.
 A concern that can arise in vertical transactions is that the new entity has less to lose if negotiations between its upstream division and the rivals of its downstream division break down, since its own downstream division might benefit from the reduction in its rivals’ quality.
-In both the Comcast/NBCU and AT&T/Time Warner transactions, the parties proposed ‘baseball style’ arbitration as a dispute resolution mechanism.
-Owing its name to Major League Baseball salary negotiations between players and managers, baseball style arbitration refers to a process in which both sides privately submit their final offers to a third-party arbitrator who chooses between them.
+In both the Comcast/NBCU and the AT&T/Time Warner transactions, the parties proposed ‘baseball-style’ arbitration as a dispute resolution mechanism.
+Owing its name to Major League Baseball salary negotiations between players and managers, baseball-style arbitration refers to a process in which both sides privately submit their final offers to a third-party arbitrator, who chooses between them.
 This incentivises each side to not make an extreme offer as the arbitrator will pick the more reasonable side, and it reduces the need for the arbitrator to act as a quasi-price regulator, since the tribunal need only pick between two prices.
 More generally, the availability of the arbitration prevents the new entity from making a credible threat to withhold the content.
-In Comcast/NBCU, a merger between a content creator and distributor/cable television company, the merging parties agreed to allow other distributors of NBCU’s highly valuable broadcast content to submit to arbitration if the parties could not reach a renewal agreement, with access to content continuing during the proceedings.
-The same remedy was pre-emptively offered as a solution again in the AT&T/Time Warner case, another vertical combination of a content creator and television distributor.
+In Comcast/NBCU, a merger between a content creator and a cable television company, the parties agreed to allow other distributors of NBCU’s highly valuable broadcast content to submit to arbitration if the parties could not reach a renewal agreement, with access to content continuing during the proceedings.
+The same remedy was pre-emptively offered as a solution in the AT&T/Time Warner case, another vertical combination of a content creator and television distributor.
 This time, the DOJ rejected the remedy, arguing that the reluctance of other distributors to invoke the arbitration process had allowed Comcast to secure higher rates and so the remedy had not been sufficient.
 However, after the DOJ sued to block the transaction, the court rejected the challenge, referencing Comcast/NBCU and finding that the no-blackout arbitration agreements are likely to prevent unbalanced leverage for the merged party in negotiations with content distributors.
-With the increased focus of some agencies on vertical mergers recently, these two cases and the rationale behind their remedies may serve as guidelines for future challenges or negotiations with agency concerns over vertical integration, and also show the proposed remedy can be important in pre-empting agency challenges.
+With the increased focus of some agencies on vertical mergers recently, these two cases and the rationale behind their remedies may serve as guidelines for future challenges or negotiations with agency concerns about vertical integration, and show that the proposed remedy can be important in pre-empting agency challenges.

 Behavioural remedies may also be paired with a structural remedy in certain circumstances to enable the divestment of a narrower package of assets.
-For example, in HeidelbergCement/Italcementi, the European Commission approved the concentration after the parties agreed to divest the entire business of Italcementi in Belgium to remove the immediate overlap between the parties, but the Commission still had concerns that the long-term limestone supply in the region would be insufficient.
+For example, in HeidelbergCement/Italcementi, the European Commission approved the concentration after the parties agreed to divest the entire business of Italcementi in Belgium to remove the immediate overlap between the parties, but the Commission still had concerns that the long-term supply of limestone in the region would be insufficient.
 The parties addressed this concern using a novel incentive scheme in the sale agreement to reassure the Commission that the purchaser would be interested in opening a new quarry, thus boosting limestone supply in the region.